vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/style.md

 ::: tip Best Practice

-To let your website display well on different operating systems and devices with different fonts installed, you should set a fallback font [^fallback-font].
+To let your site display well on different operating systems and devices with different fonts installed, you should set a fallback font [^fallback-font].

 So we recommend using the following font set as your preferred serif style: